KirstenWF/WindowsDualsenseUnreal/README.md

 ## ⭐ Credits and Acknowledgments

 Special thanks to everyone who has contributed with suggestions, reported bugs, and offered implementation improvements.
 Thanks also to the developers of the libraries used as inspiration and reference for creating this project.

+A special thanks as well to the Epic Games team for creating and providing the *Parrot Game Sample*, which served as an excellent foundation for the example project demonstrating this plugin's features.

 * [DualSense on Windows API](https://github.com/Ohjurot/DualSense-Windows)
 * [Nielk1 on GIST](https://gist.github.com/Nielk1/6d54cc2c00d2201ccb8c2720ad7538db)